For Redshift

 SELECT

-c.relkind as table_type,
+c.relkind AS table_type,

-FROM pg_catalog.pg_class c
+FROM pg_class c

-WHERE c.relkind = 'r' -- only tables
+WHERE c.relkind = 'r'

 Column Schemas